-Irish Water, working in partnership with Cork County Council, is replacing over 7kms of problematic water mains to improve security of supply, reduce high levels of leakage and improve water quality in the Ballinhassig, Fivemilebridge and Ballea areas.
+Irish Water, working in partnership with Cork County Council, has replaced over 7kms of problematic water mains to improve security of supply, reduce high levels of leakage and improve water quality in the Ballinhassig, Fivemilebridge and Ballea areas.

 This work is being carried out as part of Irish Water’s Leakage Reduction Programme, which will see €500m invested nationally to tackle problematic pipes and leakage in Ireland’s ageing water network.

 - A Reliable Water Supply – Replacement of water mains will reduce the instances of bursts and water outages and will ensure a reliable supply of water to customers and local businesses in the area.

 - Reduced Leaks – Replacement of water mains will eliminate existing leaks and reduce the amount of clean drinking water lost into the ground.

 - Improved Operation and Maintenance – These works will deliver cost savings by providing improved water network operation that will require less maintenance in the future.

 - These works will commence on Monday, 21 September 2020 and are part of Irish Water’s National Leakage Reduction Programme.
 The works will be carried out by Ward & Burke Construction Ltd., on behalf of Irish Water.